-The sections below provide definitions for the technical (Section 3.1) and impact on the environment and various socio-economic sectors (Section 3.2-3.4) Pls used within BRIGAID.
-Social Pls are defined in Chapter 6.
-More detailed methods and guidelines for testing and evaluating each Pl are described in Chapters 4 (technical), 5 (impact) and 6 (societal), respectively.
+The sections below provide initial definitions for the technical (Section 4.1) and impact on the environment and various socio-economic sectors (Section 4.2-4.4) PIs used within BRIGAID.
+Social PIs are defined in Chapter 7.
+Each innovation will be tested and evaluated on each PI, and the scores will be summarized in an innovation profile (Section 4.5).
+More detailed methods and guidelines for testing and evaluating each PI are described in Chapters 5 (technical), 6 (impact) and 7 (societal), respectively.

-3.1 Technical Performance Indicators
+4.1 Technical

 Technical readiness is based on the performance of an innovation and its effectiveness in reducing climate-related risks, as shown in field tests and in operational environments.
 To evaluate the technical readiness of an innovation, technical PIs have been developed.
 In developing these PIs, different frameworks for evaluating the effectiveness of engineered or built environment innovations, such as temporary flood barriers (Lendering, Kok and Jonkman, 2015; Wibowo and Ward, 2016), and technological and informational innovations, such as early warning systems (Sättele, Bründl and Straub, 2015), were reviewed.
 Four primary indicators have been identified within the technical portion of the TIF: technical effectiveness, durability, reliability, and flexibility.
 A description of each indicator and the factors involved are provided below.
-Preliminary guidelines and methods for testing and evaluating the indicators are further discussed in Chapter 4 and an example applied to a temporary flood barrier is provided.
+Preliminary guidelines and methods for testing and evaluating the indicators are further discussed in Chapter 5 and two examples are provided in Appendix D of this report.

-Table 3-1 Indicators of technical readiness for climate adaptation innovations.
+Table 4-1 Indicators of technical readiness for climate adaptation innovations.

-Indicators Definition Factors involved Key references Technical Effectiveness A metric to evaluate the intended functionality of the innovation when used to reduce climate-related risks.
-Technical effectiveness could be measured by the level of load conditions that an innovation could withstand or the effect on consequences hazard; risk reduction capacity; Margareth & Romang (2010); Sätelle et al. (2015); Sätelle et al. (2016) Durability A metric that encompasses the temporary- or permanent-nature of the operation of the innovation. lifetime; durability; operation and maintenance requirements; - Reliability A metric that describes the likelihood that an innovation fulfills its intended functionality during its intended lifetime.
-Inherent reliability; structural failure; implementation and technical failure modes Lendering et al. (2015); Sättele et al. (2015); Wibowo & Ward (Wibowo and Ward, 2016) Flexibility A metric that encompasses the capacity of the innovation to be used/deployed in other locations than originally envisioned i.e., the size of the European market for the innovation. hazard; risk reduction capacity; reliability; material components; modularity (and cost)
+Indicators Definition Factors involved Key references Technical Effectiveness A metric to evaluate the intended functionality of the innovation when used to reduce climate-related risks. hazard; risk reduction capacity; Margareth & Romang (2010); Sätelle et al. (2015); Sätelle et al. (2016) Durability A metric that encompasses the temporary- or permanent-nature of the operation of the innovation. lifetime; durability; operation and maintenance requirements; - Reliability A metric that describes the likelihood that an innovation fulfils its intended functionality during its intended lifetime.
+Inherent reliability; structural failure; implementation and technical failure modes Lendering et al. (2015); Sättele et al. (2015); Wibowo & Ward (Wibowo and Ward, 2016) Flexibility A metric that encompasses the capacity of the innovation to be sold/deployed in other locations than originally envisioned i.e., the size of the European market for the innovation. hazard; risk reduction capacity; reliability; material components; modularity (and cost)

-3.1.1 Technical Effectiveness
+4.1.1 Technical Effectiveness